josephpeter231/fabheads-project/README.md

 - Update: Edit a post you created by going to /posts/<slug>/edit/.
 - Delete: Delete a post by going to /posts/<slug>/delete/.
 - Only respective authors can edit or delete the post.

+## **Unit Tests**
+1. Model: Testing the creation of a post and ensuring slugs are generated correctly
+2. Only author can delete own post

+- To Run the unit tests run the following commands in terminal
+  - python manage.py migrate
+  - python manage.py test (for running the testcases)